EMMi Administrator

 Tram 9 train stops next to the West Terminal at the airport.

-Yellow Taxis is an independent taxi service operating from and to Helsinki airport.
-I good idea is to write the address to the driver because of the pronounce of names and streets.
+Yellow Taxis is an independent taxi service operating from and to Helsinki Airport.
+A good idea is to write the address to the driver because of the pronunciation of names and streets.

-The train connection Ring Line between Helsinki city centre and Helsinki Airport has been opened in July 2015.
-The new line provides a rail link between Helsinki city centre, Helsinki-Vantaa Airport and the rest of the country.
+The train connection Ring Line between Helsinki city centre and Helsinki Airport was opened in July 2015.
+The new line provides a rail link between Helsinki's city centre, Helsinki-Vantaa Airport, and the rest of the country.
 Trains run every 10 minutes in the daytime.
 All trains are modern and low-floor, providing easy access with luggage, prams or wheelchairs.

 The I and P trains stop at all stations along the Ring Rail Line.